leocomelli/ght/README.md

 ## ght _vs_ GitHub feature (create from a template)

-The ght ensure that some settings will be applied when a repository is created or updated, whereas the GitHub feature is similar to forking a repository.
+The ght ensures that some settings will be applied when a repository is created or updated, whereas the GitHub feature is similar to forking a repository.
 In general, the ght is about settings and the GitHub feature is about branches and directory structure.
 To get more information, read the documentation: [Creating a repository from a template ](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

-Don't forget we can use ght and GitHub feature together (check [here](https://github.com/leocomelli/ght/blob/main/testing/simple-repo-template.json)).
+Don't forget we can use ght and GitHub features together (check [here](https://github.com/leocomelli/ght/blob/main/testing/simple-repo-template.json)).